ismaelwarnants/OAK-1/README.md

 ## How to solve: AttributeError: 'NoneType' object has no attribute 'background_color' GLXBadFBConfig
 Run this command each time before running the main.py code on the Node.
 It is also possible to place this variable in the .bashrc file in the home folder.

-This error only seemed to happen on the Raspberry Pi 4B during testing, but it could happen on other single board computers.
+This error only seemed to happen on the Raspberry Pi 4B with Raspberry Pi OS during testing, but it could happen on other single board computers.
 ```
 export MESA_GL_VERSION_OVERRIDE=4.5
 ```